LiorSinai/liorsinai.github.io/about.md

 In between my bachelors and masters, I worked for the national telecommunications company of South Africa, Telkom.

 I've used this space to explore scientific and engineering related ideas.
 Here is a list of other topics I want to cover in the future:
-+ **100 years to solve an integral**: the surprising history and (still relevant) importance of the integral of the secant.
-I will try make this story accessible to everyone, but I will also include all the mathematical details for those who can follow.
-For sources on this story, see [1][secant_Rickey] or [2][secant_teaching].
 This will also address the controversy and moral issues surrounding the Mercator projection (which really should not be used in representative/artistic/non-GPS related maps!).
 + **Electromagnetic waves and the internet**: working in telecommunications taught me much about the infrastructure behind the internet.
 I'd like to explain that here.
 It always amuses me how people know that wi-fi doesn't work several meters away from the router, but at the same time, are surprised to learn that most of the internet is not